Retiring from Princeton

 - pay your premiums on time

 Enrolling within 31 days from the date of your retirement is your only window to enroll in Princeton’s retiree medical plan.
-However, if you have a spouse or a same-sex domestic partner that is still working and has medical coverage through his/her employer, you can delay enrolling your spouse or same-sex domestic partner onto the retiree medical plan for up to five years from the date you retire.
-We will require proof of your spouse or same-sex domestic partner’s other coverage at the time of your retirement.
-In order to enroll your spouse or same-sex domestic partner within the five-year window, we require proof of loss of coverage unless it is during the annual Open Enrollment period or at the end of the five-year period.
+However, if you have a spouse that is still working and has employer-provided medical coverage, you can delay enrolling your spouse onto the retiree medical plan for up to five years from the date you retire.
+We will require proof of your spouse's other coverage at the time of your retirement.
+In order to enroll your spouse within the five-year window, we require proof of loss of coverage unless it is during the annual Open Enrollment period or at the end of the five-year period.
 Please note that, if you have eligible dependents (child, legal ward or foster child) other than a spouse and do not enroll those dependents onto your retiree medical coverage at the time you retire, you cannot enroll them at a later date.
-Please contact the Benefits Team for additional information.
+Contact the Benefits Team for additional information.

 In addition, delinquent payments or nonpayments of applicable premiums will result in the termination of your coverage.